kenkl/MotionNightlight/README.md

 * Ambient light sensor.
 Why switch on the LEDs if the room is already lit?
 * Red laser illuminating the toilet bowl.
 Target acquired!
+* Instead of ATmega328, this *should* be possible to construct using an ATtiny85 with minimal code changes.

 ======

+As discussed in the [reddit thread](https://www.reddit.com/r/arduino/comments/3znyer/bathroom_laser_light_when_turning_the_light_on_is/), it *is* possible to build a device like this with discreet components if one is so inclined.
+One of the posts details using a diode, a capacitor, and a high-ohm resistor/potentiometer to do this.
+If one is so inclined.